 Growing Pains? - An intriguing idea is that growing pains are a form of sleep disorder.
 Like parasomnias, they are relatively common in pre-school children and there appears to be a correlation with night terrors.

-Parasomnia occur more frequently in kids than in adults.
+Parasomnias occur more frequently in kids than in adults.
 Indeed, over 80% of preschool-age children experience parasomnia events.
-Some pyschologists associate parasmonias in young (preschool) children with separation anxiety.
+Some psychologists associate parasomonias in young (preschool) children with separation anxiety.
 There is a genetic predisposition for parasomnias, but specific genes and how they interact with the environment are not known.

-Over the years scientists and doctors have developed treatments for parasomnias - both pharmacological and behavioral.
-The treatments are hit and miss; they don't always work and it is not clear than have to work.
+Treatments are behavioral and rarely pharmacological.
 Sometimes doctors feel no treatment is often preferable to available therapies because the symptoms are not severe, the disorders do not get worse or lead to other disorders, and the parasomnias that disappear over time are considered childhood issues because kids love them when they grow up.
 Further the science underlying the treatment of parasomnia is not as robust as some other medical treatments, perhaps because low incidences of the disorders means small sample sizes in trials and studies.

 A polysomnogram can differentiate between the two.
 But there does seem to be a connection, if only through genetics.
 If a person has nocturnal frontal lobe epilepsy his or her family members are more likely to have parasomnias.
 Impairment in the cholinergic system seems to be behind both.